Courtesy of American Express

 Earning: The Amex Gold Card earns bonus points on a well-rounded portfolio of purchases.
 It accrues four points per dollar at restaurants, including takeout and delivery, as well as on up to $25,000 per calendar year in spending at U.S. supermarkets (then one point per dollar after that).
 When you’re ready to start traveling again, you can earn three points per dollar on flights booked either directly with airlines or through AmexTravel.com.
 It earns one point per dollar on everything else.

-Other perks: Cardholders receive up to $100 in statement credits per calendar year to put toward airline incidental fees, like charges for checked bags or seat assignments, on one qualifying U.S. airline they designate.
-They can also take advantage of up to $10 per month (so $120 per year) in statement credits when using their card to pay for orders from delivery services like Grubhub, Seamless, and Boxed, as well as participating Shake Shack locations.
-Starting early in 2021, the Amex Gold Card will also provide members with up to $10 per month in Uber Cash that can be used in the U.S. on Uber Eats orders or Uber rides.
+Other perks: Cardholders can take advantage of up to $10 per month (so $120 per year) in statement credits when using their card to pay for orders from delivery services like Grubhub, Seamless, and Boxed, as well as participating Shake Shack locations.
+The Amex Gold Card will also provide members with up to $10 per month in Uber Cash that can be used in the U.S. on Uber Eats orders or Uber rides.
 Cardholders can also enroll before December 31, 2021 for Uber Eats Pass, a monthly subscription that waives delivery fees on grocery orders over $30 in select markets, and on restaurant orders over $15, which are also eligible for a five percent discount.
 Finally, the card does not charge foreign transaction fees and provides a few travel and purchase protections.

 Annual fee: $250